-Net change in contingent consideration obligation consists of the changes to the fair value estimate of the obligation to the FusionOne former equity holders.
-The estimate is based on the weighted probability achievements of certain financial targets for the period from July 1, 2010 through December 31, 2011.
+Net change in contingent consideration obligation consists of the changes to the fair value estimate of the acquisition related obligations to the former equity holders.
+The estimate is based on the weighted probability of achieving of certain financial targets and milestone.